SpencerPresley/COSC425-DATA/README.md

             # data_to_month: the month to end collecting data on
             # data_from_year: the year to start collecting data from
             # data_to_year: the year to end collecting data on
-            # mongodb_url: the URL of the MongoDB server
+            # mongodb_uri: the URL of the MongoDB server
             # db_name: the name of the database to use
             pipeline_runner = PipelineRunner(
                 ai_api_key=ai_api_key,